liatbi/SNPsyn/README.md

 Query: A FASTA file containing the query genome(s).

 **Output**
-The output is stored in the specified output directory and contains annotated SNP files with the following details:
+The output files are stored in the specified output directory and contain annotated SNP files with the following details:
 1. POS- SNP Positions: Position information of each identified SNP compared to the reference genome
-2. gene_pos: The position of the SNP in the ORF- (first nucleotide in the orf will be in position "1")
+2. snp_pos_in_gene: The position of the SNP in the ORF- (first nucleotide in the orf will be in position "1")
 3. SNP Type:
    * Synonym: SNPs that do not change the encoded amino acid.
    * Non-synonym: SNPs that result in an amino acid change.
    * Indel: Insertions or deletions.
    * ncDNA: SNPs located in non-coding DNA regions.
 4. ORF SNPs: Number of SNPs identified in each open reading frame (ORF).
-5. protein_pident
+5. protein_covpident- represents the percent identity coverage: the percentage of identical nucleotides in the query ORF relative to the entire reference ORF.
-6. SNPs in the ORF Context- the same annotation will be given to all the SNPs in the ORF
+6. SNPs in the ORF Context - the same annotation will be given to all the SNPs in the ORF
    * frame_shift - one or two indels in a row that made a frame shift
-   * premature_stop_codon- the SNPs within the ORF lead to stop codons
+   * premature_stop_codon - the SNPs within the ORF lead to stop codons
    * Amino acid changes (annotation in case there is no stop codon)
    * Synonymous mutations
    * Within non-coding DNA.
+7. protein_changed - TRUE/FALSE indicating whether the protein has changed (not all SNPs are synonymous).
+8. frame_shift - TRUE/FALSE indicating whether there is a frameshift in the ORF.
+9. premature_stop_codon - TRUE/FALSE indicating whether a premature stop codon was generated due to SNPs in the ORF.

 **Examples**